BartCzech/Python-flights/README.md

 # Flight Price Tracker

 ## Overview
 This project is a Python script that uses Selenium to track flight prices from Krakow to Istanbul.
-It can be configured to run periodically on your local machine or on a cloud platform like AWS to automatically fetch the latest prices every few hours.
+It can be configured to run periodically on your local machine or on a cloud platform like AWS to automatically fetch the latest prices every few hours and send the smallest price to you via email.

 ## Features
 - Scrapes flight prices from a specified website